toniclecb/springbootregistration/readme.md

   - Create logback configuration file logback.xml, log in console with level info
   - Adding config to log into files, SizeAndTimeBasedRollingPolicy will create files with 1mb max
   - Remove the code that generates logs
+- 105_Properties_files
+  - Added property to change the format of return from /time

 ## Tags